iMAboud/iMA-Menu/README.md

 Right-click anywhere on your desktop or within Explorer to access the iMA Menu.
 Explore the various options and customize it to your workflow.

+## Important

+Launcher and some features like iMShare might fail or crash due to the lack of permission, this is easily fixed by going into the iMA Menu installation folder (e.g: C:\Program Files\iMA Menu); Right-click on the folder > Manage > Take Ownership

 ---

 ## Contributing 🤝